YAMEROOOO/plover-german-syllatype/README.md

 As one can see, the counterparts are usually the "softer" versions of the letters (`T` and "d", `K` and "g" as well as `P` and "b").
 The reason `S` is in the layout instead of being the "soft" counterpart of "z" is just because the letter "s" is used more frequently in German language (this is also true for the other letters).
 Others like `N` and "m" are just counterparts out of obvious reasons. `F` and "h" just have their reason to be counterparts due to there being no German words with an "f" and an "h" together at either the end or the start of a syllable; therefore one won't run into issues of needing to press `F` and `F*`(h) on the same side in the same stroke.
 As a mnemonic, one can think about the `F` being a really "soft" sound and the "h" being even "softer" (they also look pretty alike).

 But there are still letters missing, like c, j, l, o, q, v, w, x, y and ß, as well as the so called "umlaute" ä, ö and ü.
 Due to most of these being sparely used in the German language, they are hidden behind combinations of letters.
 Some of them are intuitive, whilst others aren’t.
 This theory is build to be as intuitive as possible, but especially here the randomness starts to take place.
 There is no need to worry if this gets a little confusing at first, it is just a matter of memorization and practice.
-The missing letters are in the following table:
+The missing letters (with some explanations) are in the following table:

 | Output | Input | Explanation |